 The image might not include a clear picture of the driver.

 Revenue NSW does not manage the NSW camera system.
-To find out more, contact Roads and Maritime Service.
+To find out more, contact Transport for NSW.

 Revenue NSW Photo Requests